Are you ready to discover your college program?

 Professional Computer Science Organizations in Vermont

-Professional organizations or associations offer its members — especially students and new grads — a valuable resource for industry insight, career development, employment search, and networking.
+Professional organizations or associations offer its members -- especially students and new grads -- a resource for industry insight, career development, employment search, and networking.
 By becoming a member, you signal to others you are serious about your chosen field.
-Membership in a professional organization is also mutually beneficial to you and the organization.
-While you add to the organization's voice and power to affect change, you are given access to tools/resources for personal and professional growth.
-From mentorships to CE workshops to annual conferences, professional computer science organizations are there to help you succeed.
+While you add to the organization's voice and power to affect change, you are given access to tools/resources for personal and professional growth such as mentorships, continuing education workshops, and annual conferences.